Beautiful Prison

 To the One who took my shame; its power is broken; it has no hold on me.
 No more shackles or bars keeping me here,

 “Come here, come here, I want you to see.
-This beautiful garden that once was my prison, but now I am free.
+This beautiful garden was once my prison, but now I am free.

 See, see, I want you to be free; the calling voice wants to set you free.